JodyMurray/my-api/README.md

 ### **Date and time formatting - General Formatting:**

-* In the settings.py file, format Date and time in REST_FRAMEWORK list:
+* In the settings.py file, format the Date and time in REST_FRAMEWORK list:

     ```
     REST_FRAMEWORK = {